Derivative-free optimization is competitive for aerodynamic design optimization in moderate dimensions: Results and discussion

 \subsection{Unconstrained RAE2822}

 { } We now present the optimization results for RAE2822 under viscous conditions -- this leads to more expensive forward and adjoint solver costs.
-The control point displacements are contained to $[-0.002, 0.002]$. \Cref{Cd-RAE2822} shows the drag coefficient history for $4,8,16,$ and $32$ control points.
+The control point displacements are contained to $[-0.002, 0.002]$.
+Note that these bounds include an internal scaling factor ($\texttt{OPT\_RELAX\_FACTOR} = 10^2$) in SU2 -- thus $\pm 0.0002$ is equivalent to a $20\%$ chord length displacement.
+The scaling factor with a smaller bound helps improve the primal and adjoint solve convergence in SU2. \Cref{Cd-RAE2822} shows the drag coefficient history for $4,8,16,$ and $32$ control points.
 Notice that derivative-free approaches (\nm~and~\bo) find the lowest objective value compared to all derivative-based approaches. \bfgs~and \tnc, terminated early without achieving much reduction in the objective function.
-And, as in the NACA0012 experiment, the \tc~objective history shows significantly more volatility than other methods.
-Further, we argue that the choice of initial point for derivative-based algorithms plays a major role in their convergence.
+And, as in the NACA0012 experiment, the \tc~objective history shows significantly more volatility than other methods. \changetwo{For this experiment, \slsqp~repeatedly terminated with linesearch failures or without satisfying our KKT-based convergence criterion despite extensive tuning of step sizes, tolerances, and basic scaling, and thus we classify it as having failed to converge within the allotted evaluation budget and omit it from the main performance plots. failed to converge for this experiment and hence was not included in the results.
+We attribute this behavior to the adjoint-based gradient information being contaminated by solver tolerances and turbulence-model non-smoothness, which can cause the Hessian approximation in SLSQP to become ill-conditioned, leading to step-rejection and stalling.} Further, the choice of the initial point for derivative-based algorithms plays a major role in their convergence.
 On the other hand, despite the randomly chosen seed points for \bo, their variability in performance (visualized as shaded gray in the figure) is quite acceptable for practical applications.

 \Cref{feval-RAE2822} shows the convergence history versus the number of function evaluations.
 Again, notice that the benefit of derivative-free methods is best demonstrated in this context.
 The derivative-based methods prematurely terminate with higher objective values despite utilizing expensive gradient and (quasi) $2nd$ order information.
 Finally, the gradient norm plots in \Cref{norm-RAE2822} show that strict optimality is not quite achieved in any of the algorithms, suggesting that the domain might not contain a stationary point or, potentially, the objective function is non-smooth.
 To verify this, we tested the same experiment with a different parametrization, namely the Hicks-Henne bump functions \cite{Hicks1978}, shown in \Cref{hicks-henne-RAE2822}.
 We observe that the gradient norm still plateaus at $10^{-1}$, substantiating our claim.